hananahmad31/sorting-visualizer/README.md

 # Sorting Algorithm Visualizer

-A interactive web application that visualizes various sorting algorithms in real-time, built with React, Tailwind CSS, and Vite.
+An interactive web application that visualizes various sorting algorithms in real-time, built with React, Tailwind CSS, and Vite.

 ## 🚀 Features